Need to Manage a Loved One's Finances? We'll Find the Right Legal Route for You

 Request Your Fixed Fee Assessment

-Once appointed, you can access bank accounts, manage pensions, pay bills, and sell property to fund care.
+Once your Deputyship Order is granted, you can access frozen bank accounts, manage pensions, pay bills, and sell property to fund care.
 It restores your ability to look after them properly.

-The Court process takes 6+ months.
+The Court of Protection process takes 6+ months.
 DIY applications frequently stall due to errors.
-We ensure applications are court-ready first time.
+We ensure every application is court-ready first time.

 Request Your Fixed Fee Assessment

-We prepare the paperwork, instruct medical professionals where needed, gather supporting documents, and submit your application.
+We prepare all Court of Protection paperwork, instruct medical professionals where needed, gather supporting evidence, and submit your deputyship application.
+Every application is prepared to court standards so it's accepted first time, avoiding costly delays.

 Request Your Fixed Fee Assessment

-Our job is to take the legal burden off your shoulders, guide you through your options, and get things moving as quickly as possible.
+Our job is to take the legal burden off your shoulders, guide you through your LPA or deputyship options, and get things moving as quickly as possible.

 Request Your Fixed Fee Assessment